TaitoUnited/taito-cli/docs/manual/08-custom-commands.md

     "taito-init": "less init.txt; taito -z init"

+All npm commands are run inside taito-cli by default.
+Use `taito-host-` prefix to run command on host instead:

+    "taito-host-example": "echo 'taito example' command is run on host"

 > Instead of custom commands, you can also implement a set of taito-cli plugins for the infrastructure in question (see the next chapter).

 ---